yehudacohen/alchemy/alchemy-web/docs/providers/ai/json-file.md

 # JSONFile

-The JSONFile resource lets you generate JSON files using AI models.
-It supports both schema-based validation and freeform JSON generation.
+The JSONFile resource lets you generate JSON files using AI models with optional schema validation.

-# Minimal Example
+## Minimal Example

 Generate a simple JSON configuration file: